hakondh/pils-teller/README.md

 The client is built with *react*, and talks to the server using *axios*.
 The database is created with *mysql*.

-## running pils-teller in production
+## running pils-teller (development and production)
+**NB: You need to set up a local database, or get access to one, to run the project**
 - Clone the project: `git clone https://github.com/hakondh/pils-teller.git`
 - Enter the root folder: `cd pils-teller`
 - Install dependencies: `npm i`